Click here to return to the main site entry page

 The shop entrance was on the corner, with the house entrance in Pratt Road.
 The house had a parlour above the cellar, a living room beyond, and a kitchen was behind the shop, with a window fronting Cromwell Road.
 Stairs to the bedrooms were between the living room and kitchen, with a large walk-in pantry beyond.

-William Chettle, grocer, and Sarah his wife lived and traded at the corner of Pratt Road and Oliver Cromwell Road.
 In 1891 their son Walter, aged 14, was already a photographer.
-Walter took a shop in Higham Road in 1909 and set up a photography studio.
-Next door his brother William traded as a hairdresser's and tobacconist's.
+Walter had opened a shop by 1898 at 22 Higham Road and set up a photography studio.

 Rushden Echo, 1st January 1909